wassimmazouz/grammarly_vscode/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.s
 ## Acknowledgments

-Thanks to the original developers of the [Grammarly extension for Visual Studio Code](https://github.com/znck/grammarly).
+Thanks to the original developers of the [Grammarly extension for Visual Studio Code](https://github.com/znck/grammarly)

+Thanks also to [Artim436](https://github.com/Artim436) for contributing to making this extension work.